mesosphere/kubeaddons-kommander/README.md

 1. in order to allow backports to that newly reated minor version, make sure that the charts minor version also is bumped.
 1. to make it easy for fellow colleagues, create a new directory on `master` (e.g. `1.2.0`) and your new stable branch (e.g. `1.1.1`) for people to work in)

-There is no need to merge back `stable-*` branches into master since we dont need to maintain a flat history anymore.
+There is no need to merge back `stable-*` branches into master since we don't need to maintain a flat history anymore.

 ### Dealing with previously released stable versions